College Preparatory: Early Identification Program (EIP)

 Format: In-person, virtual, and hybrid options available

 Description: The nationally known Aspiring Scientists Summer Internship Program (ASSIP) provides transformative research opportunities for high school and undergraduate students.
 Selected participants work one-on-one with faculty researchers at George Mason University and collaborating institutions using state-of-the-art technology across many disciplines.
-Note: The 2023 ASSIP application is now closed.
-The 2024 ASSIP application will be available in November 2023.
+Note: The 2025 ASSIP application is now closed.

 Website